 In the final stretch of pre-production, the director and producer will need to make sure that the production is insured, work with the cinematographer to procure filming equipment, and work with the 1st AD to create a shooting schedule.

 Each crew member shares responsibility for getting these things done.
-But as Lannom stresses in the Making It episode below, the director will ultimately take the blame if anything goes wrong:
+But as Lannom stresses in the Making It episode below, the film director will ultimately take the blame if anything goes wrong:

 What do directors do on set?